loginom/loginom-help-en-omegat/data/processors/transformation/calc/expression.md

 ## Caching

-It is required to include [Caching](../../../scenario/caching.md) to the *Calculator* expressions in case of the `Data()` function usage for the recursive computation of values.
+It is required to include [Caching](../../../scenario/caching.md) to the *Calculator* expressions in case of `Data()` function usage for the recursive computation of values.

 It is recommended to use *Caching* when using the functions the result of which depends on the time point when this calculation is performed, for example: `Random()`, `Today()`, etc.